snemarch/haspwn/README.md

 Plenty of things to consider.
 The input is sorted, so a few iterations from now, the plan is to do binary search instead of a linear scan.
 Before getting there, do a few optimizations of the linear scan, and get familiar with the Go profiling tools.

+After hacking in buffered reading, encoding/hexDecode is responsible for 33% of the runtime.
+Next iteration: getting rid repeated calls to hexDecode when dealing with the text version of the password hashes.

 Current linear scan is *slow*, since we're doing raw file I/O without buffering.
 That's a lot of time wasted doing kernel/usermode transition on syscalls.
 Next up is adding buffered reading.
 When implementing binary